vkoves/electrify-chicago/README.md

 - [x] Pre-process data to calculate things like averages for each property and rank of each building overall, in their class (TODO), and in their ward (TODO)
 - [ ] Create ward page that shows data by ward
-- [ ] Switch to realtime data parsing rather than pre-built? (allows for search, more filters)
+- [ ] Figure out a way to rank buildings by opportunity for improvement
+- [ ] Add colors/emoji to table view to give more context (e.g. so people know Keating is super bad)

 ## Development